gist-rs/the-rust-of-us/README.md

 # The Rust of Us

+> [!WARNING]
+> The code is not production ready, only for learning and enjoy hackathon purpose.

 "The Rust of Us" is an RPG game where AI characters can join, live their lives, and survive a zombie apocalypse.

 ## Setup